-We first address Ms. Jung's conduct during the period between the Zoning Board's denial of Kimco's motion to disqualify Ms. Jung (November 13, 2019) and the conclusion of the Zoning Board hearings (December 1, 2021).
+A. Ms. Jung's Conduct After the Zoning Board Denied Kimco's Disqualification Motion conclusion of the Zoning Board hearings (December 1, 2021).
 Kimco argues that during this period, Ms. Jung acted with improper bias and created an appearance of impropriety.
 We decline to take up this argument because Kimco never raised it before the Zoning Board.